Damar Hamlin remains in the ICU. Here's what we know about the Buffalo Bills player's condition.

 "Every minute you wait is basically 10% increase likelihood of death — so the quicker you do it, the better," he said.

-Agus said the next 12 to 24 hours will show how Hamlin's heart is recovering — but the greater question is whether he suffered any injury to his brain from his heart stopping.
+There is a question of whether Hamlin suffered any injury to his brain from his heart stopping.
 The faster they were able to get his heart started, Agus said, the more likely it is he will recover quickly.

-Hamlin is reportedly on a ventilator, so Agus said over the next 12 to 24 hours, medical personnel will slow down that machine to see if his body takes over and he begins to breathe on his own, allowing them to remove the ventilator.
+"People who don't even know us are showing love and support and we're so thankful for that," Glenn, the player's uncle, said.
+"I know those prayers are helping because he's definitely recovering. ...
+God got a mission for him and that's why he's still here."

 for more features.